alextondello/memcached-test/README.md

 5. Re-run the script:

 - Check the performance again to see if adjusting the pool size improves the timing results.
+- Want to see debug logs for the new implementation?
+Just run:
+  `DEBUG=memcache-plus:connection-pool node index.js`